What is a Financial Crisis?

 A financial crisis is defined as any situation where one or more significant financial assets – such as stocks, real estate, or oil – suddenly (and usually unexpectedly) loses a substantial amount of their nominal value.

-Thus, common examples of a financial crisis include financial market crashes – either widespread or within specific industries – housing market crashes and bank runs.
-A bank run happens when large numbers of bank depositors seek to withdraw, all at once, all their funds on deposit with their bank.
+Common examples of a financial crisis include financial market crashes – either widespread or within specific industries – housing market crashes and bank runs.
+A bank run happens when large numbers of bank depositors panic and seek to withdraw, all at once, all their funds on deposit with their bank.

 In the United States, over the past couple of centuries, financial crises of one sort or another occur roughly every 25-30 years.
 Recent examples include the Global Financial Crisis of 2008 and the dot-com speculative bubble bursting around the turn of the century.